What is DBMS and what is its utility? Explain RDBMS with examples.

 ACID properties ensure safe and reliable transactions in a DBMS:

-• Durability: Once a transaction is committed, its changes are permanent, even after a system failure.
+- Durability: Once a transaction is complete, the changes are saved permanently, even if there's a system failure.

 What is meant by normalization and denormalization?